 De Anza College offers a wide range of quality programs and services to meet the work force development needs of our region.
 The college prepares current and future employees of Silicon Valley in traditional classroom settings and customized training arranged by employers.
 Several De Anza programs encourage economic development through college credit courses, short-term programs, services for manufacturers, technical assistance, and/or recruitment and retention services.
+De Anza College is the top Silicon Valley college in numbers of students transferring to four-year schools, and is always at or near the top statewide, earning it the distinction of, "Tops in Transfer." college in numbers of students transferring to four-year schools, and is always at or near the top statewide, earning it the distinction of, "Tops in Transfer."

-Programs & Applications
+Programs and Applications